 Click the edit icon in the Action column against a Presto cluster to edit the configuration.

 Presto queries are memory-intensive.
-Choose instance types with ample memory for both the master and worker nodes.
+Choose instance types with ample memory for both the coordinator and worker nodes.

 You can select the Presto Version on the cluster configuration page.
 These are the supported versions:

-- 0.180 is marked as the deprecated version.
-While there are no restrictions on usage or creation of Presto-0.180 clusters, Qubole strongly recommends users to upgrade to 0.193 or later versions as a lot of new features are available only on the recent versions.
+- 0.193 is the deprecated version.
+While there are no restrictions on usage or creation of Presto-0.193 clusters, Qubole strongly recommends users to upgrade to 0.208 or later versions as a lot of new features are not ported back to deprecated versions.